Skip to Content

 Photo: Think Coffee

-The branch on Mercer Street in Greenwich Village is actually one of the best cafes to work in Manhattan, not only for freelancers but also for students.
+The Mercer Street spot in Greenwich Village is one of the best places to work in Manhattan, popular with both freelancers and students alike.

 Best Cafes to Work in Manhattan: Black Cat Coffee Lower East Side